Okipa/laravel-medialibrary-ext/README.md

 * https://github.com/spatie/laravel-medialibrary#installation
 * https://docs.spatie.be/laravel-medialibrary/v8/installation-setup

-Install the extension via composer:
+Then, install the extension via composer:

 ```bash
 composer require okipa/laravel-medialibrary-ext
 ```

-Implement the `ExtendsMediaAbilities` with the base package trait to be able to use the extension features.
+Finally, implement the `ExtendsMediaAbilities` with the base package trait to be able to use the extension features.

 ```php